Hello-FPGA/BISS-C/README.md

 ### How can we get the hardware and contact you?

-You can contact us by email info@hello-fpga.com , the price will be 3000RMB (including the power and cables), and we will sell or open source the hardware later.
+You can contact us by email info@hello-fpga.com  or QQ 947559581, the price will be 3000RMB (including the power and cables), and we will sell or open source the hardware later.

 ### What is the sensor you tested?